 # 10 – Heaven – Bryan Adams

 Bryan Adams’ “Heaven,” an enduring anthem of love and devotion, was recorded during the sessions for his Reckless album in 1983.
 The track was initially conceived for the A Night in Heaven film soundtrack before being included on Adams’ breakthrough album, which was released on November 5, 1984.
 The song was recorded at Power Station Studios in New York City, with Adams and his longtime collaborator, Jim Vallance, sharing songwriting credits.
 Produced by Adams and Bob Clearmountain, Reckless showcased a polished rock sound that brought Adams international acclaim.
 “Heaven” epitomized this mix of heartfelt lyricism and stadium-ready balladry.
-Notably, the ethereal tone of the song is enriched by Tommy Mandel’s delicate keyboard work, but the recording does not feature a trumpet solo, distinguishing it from other tracks where instrumental solos heighten the emotional resonance.
+Notably, the ethereal tone of the song is enriched by Tommy Mandel’s delicate keyboard work.
+Still, the recording does not feature a trumpet solo, distinguishing it from other tracks that feature instrumental solos that heighten emotional resonance.

 # 9 – Heaven Must Be Missing An Angel – Tavares

 Tavares’ “Heaven Must Be Missing an Angel” exemplifies the radiant blend of soul, funk, and disco that defined the late 1970s.
 Released in 1976 as a two-part single and featured on their album Sky High!, the song was recorded at Capitol Studios in Hollywood, California.
 Produced by the renowned Dennis Lambert and Brian Potter, the track reflects the duo’s knack for crafting danceable hits with infectious melodies.
 While the song does not include a trumpet solo, its dynamic arrangement owes much to a lush horn section, layered strings, and the rhythmic precision of session musicians.
-The Tavares brothers—Ralph, Pooch, Chubby, Butch, and Tiny—lend their signature harmonies, with lead vocals by Chubby Tavares infusing the track with soulful intensity.
 Critically and commercially, the song was a triumph.
 It reached number fifteen on the Billboard Hot 100.

 Read More: Top 10 Tavares Songs